cfech/spring-security/README.md

 ## 73 Spring Filters and Simple Use Cases ##
 ![](./images/serverlets-vs-filters.png)
--  spring security filters play a vital role inside spring security
+-  security filters play a vital role inside spring security

 ![](./images/security-filters.png)
-- could create a custom filter to do whatever we want it to such as intercepting requests and adding headers, logging auth data at a certain point, encryption of input data, add MFA
+- you could create a custom filter to do whatever you want, such as intercepting and validating requests or adding headers, logging auth data at a certain point, encryption of input data, add MFA, etc...

 - filters are processed in a chain fashion executing sequentially one at a time

+- unless explicitly told, filters can execute in a semi-random order

 ## 74 Demo of Built In Filters ##